Method:

 Strong calendering32%31%34%

 After having established three different methods to quantify the overall porosity of the electrodes, mercury intrusion porosimetry allows a detailed analysis of the pore volume in different pore size regimes.
-When looking at Figure 2, three distinct pore regimes are visible, as indicated with the numbers ①–③.
+When looking at Figure 2, three distinct pore regimes are visible, as indicated with the numbers ①-③.
 The pore size boundaries of the different pore regimes are defined depending on the material.
-Regime ③ shows the intra-particular volume at pore sizes between 3.6 nm (lower limit of MIP) and 240 nm.
+Regime ③ shows the ntra-particular volume at pore sizes between 3.6 nm (lower limit of MIP) and 240 nm.
 Regime ② marks the inter-particular volume between the CAM particles in the electrode structure.
 Regime ①, however, is more difficult to interpret, as it stems from a measurement artifact.
+To achieve the required sample pore volume for a sufficient stem usage (25-90%), it is necessary to add several layers of the electrode material to the penetrometer (in our case 15-25 pieces of ≈2-2.5 cm² double-side coated electrode pieces per penetrometer).
+However, the volume created between these layers is intruded with mercury and is clearly not due to the porosity of the electrode.
+The large error bars in regime ① support the conclusion that it is not a representative material property.
+Fortunately, in this example, the pore size region of interest is clearly separated from regime ①.
+How to deal with the effect of intruded mercury volume when the regime of volume between the layers overlaps with the region of interest is elaborated later in this article when discussing fuel cell gas diffusion layers.

 Regime ② represents the inter-particular porosity, where the two here examined cathode active materials behave differently upon calendering.
 The so-called lithium- and manganese-rich nickel-cobalt-manganese oxide (LMR-NCM) has a substantial intra-particular porosity, quite different from the non-porous NCA CAM.
-While pore volume and the pore diameter of the latter does not change significantly upon compression, the pore volume and pore diameter of the porous LMR-NCM material decreases substantially with stronger calendering.

 When looking at the intra-particular pore size distribution (regime ③) of the uncalendered materials, the LMR-NCM has two peaks: one at 40–70 nm, which is attributed to the internal porosity of the CAM, and one at 130 nm, which correlates to pores within the conductive carbon.
 At the latter pore size of the conductive carbon, a small peak is visible for the NCA CAM electrode, but no other internal porosity attributable to internal CAM porosity is visible.
 The internal porosity for the LMR-NCM particles can be calculated by using the intruded volume of mercury at this specific pore region vpore.